nogbazghi/NLP_Project/README.md

 ```
 python -m venv <NAME OF NEW ENVIRONMENT>
 ```
-Install fasttext using separate wheel. (the included wheel is for Python versions 3.7 and 3.8.
+Install fasttext using separate wheel. (the included wheel is for Python version 3.7.
 Wheels for other versions can be found here: https://pypi.bartbroe.re/fasttext/)
 ```
 pip install fasttext-0.9.2-cp37-cp37m-win_amd64.whl
 ```